 Jewelry is always a popular souvenir since its size makes it easy to transport and wearing it can give you a sweet reminder of your trip whenever you look at it.
-I have purchased several leather cuffs and other pieces of souvenir jewelry, and I find that they are always my favorite pieces to wear.
+I have purchased several leather cuffs and other pieces of Turkish souvenir jewelry, and I find that they are always my favorite pieces to wear.

 If jewelry isn’t your thing, you can always pick up a locally made leather wallet, purse, or other selection of leather goods.
-Leather is always a popular choice in Turkey since its far more economical to purchase here than in Western Europe or North America.
+Leather is always a popular choice in Turkey since it’s far more economical to purchase here than in Western Europe or North America.

-Our Favorite Turkish Gift Ideas
+Our Favorite Traditional Turkish Gift Ideas

 Since Allison and I have collectively visited Turkey nearly ten times, we have a lot of experience bringing Turkish gifts back home for friends and family.
-You can’t go wrong with Turkish delight or raki for anyone who would enjoy a taste or Turkey, and Turkish delight is an especially good gift option for coworkers and groups where everyone can enjoy one or two pieces.
+You can’t go wrong with Turkish delight or raki for anyone who would enjoy a taste of Turkey, and Turkish delight is an especially good gift option for coworkers and groups where everyone can enjoy one or two pieces.